chao-mu/Oopa/README.md

     |   20   |    0.0     |   8   |
     +--------+------------+-------+

-You can change the column sorting is based on with --sort
+You can change the column sorting is based on with --sort.

     $ python oopa.py --analysis length wordlists/phpbb.txt  --sort Count
     +--------+------------+-------+
     | Length | Percentage | Count |